oschweitzer/learning-resources/react_lesson.md

 The first argument of this function is the effect, the function that will be executed on changes or creation.
 The second argument is an array of data.
 With this array you cas restrict the hook to only trigger on changes on these data.
 If this array is empty, the effect will only run one time, on the component creation (like the `componentDidMount()` function).

-You can return a function in the effect function, this allows to do some cleanup work for example because this function will be called right before the next lifecycle or when the component is destroyed (be sure to pass an empty array to `useEffect()` to run it only one time).
+You can return a function in the effect function, this allows to do some cleanup work for example because this function will be called right before the next lifecycle or when the component is destroyed (be sure to pass an empty array to `useEffect()` to only run it one time).

-You can have more than one `useEffect()` in a single component.
+You can have more than one `useEffect()` hook in a single component.

 ### Optimization

 To optimize functional component, meaning not re-rendering it when its props don't change, you can wrap it using the `React.memo` function.
 Of course, if your component will always change with its parent component, don't use this function because you will execute useless code.

-If you need to check all the properties of a component in the `shouldComponentUpdate` hook, meaning you know that your component will renders the same result given the same props ans state, you can extends this component from `PureComponent` instead of `Component`. `PureComponent` will implement the shouldComponentUpdate for you and do a shallow prop and state comparison (be careful if you have complex data structure because it can lead to false positive).
+If you need to check all the properties of a component in the `shouldComponentUpdate` hook, meaning you know that your component will render the same result given the same props ans state, you can extends this component from `PureComponent` instead of `Component`. `PureComponent` will implement the shouldComponentUpdate for you and do a shallow prop and state comparison (be careful if you have complex data structure because it can lead to false positive).

 ### DOM updates